Sarah Lawrence College

-Sarah Lawrence College is a private liberal arts college in Yonkers, New York.
-The college models its approach to education after the Oxford/Cambridge system of one-on-one student-faculty tutorials.
-A Sarah Lawrence scholarship, particularly in the humanities, performing arts, and writing, places high value on independent study.
-Originally a women's college, Sarah Lawrence became coeducational in 1968.
+Sarah Lawrence College (SLC) is a private liberal arts college in Yonkers, New York, United States.
+Founded as a women's college in 1926, Sarah Lawrence College has been coeducational since 1968.
+The college's campus in Yonkers maintains a Bronxville mailing address and sits roughly 20 miles from New York City.
+In athletics, the Sarah Lawrence Gryphons compete in the Skyline Conference of the NCAA Division III.

 History

 Establishment and development (20th century)

 Sarah Lawrence College was established in 1926 by the real-estate mogul William Van Duzer Lawrence on the grounds of his estate in Westchester County and was named in honor of his wife, Sarah Bates Lawrence.
 The college was originally intended to provide instruction in the arts and humanities for women.
 A major component of the college's early curriculum was "productive leisure", wherein students were required to work for eight hours weekly in such fields as modeling, shorthand, typewriting, applying makeup, and gardening.
-Its pedagogy, modeled on the tutorial system of Oxford University, combined independent research projects, individually supervised by the teaching faculty, and seminars with low student-to-faculty ratio, a pattern that it retains to the present, despite its cost.
+Its pedagogy combined independent research projects which were individually supervised by the teaching faculty, and seminars with low student-to-faculty ratio, a pattern that it retains to the present.
 Sarah Lawrence was the first liberal arts college in the United States to incorporate a rigorous approach to the arts with the principles of progressive education, focusing on the primacy of teaching and the concentration of curricular efforts on individual needs.

-Harold Taylor, President of Sarah Lawrence College from 1945 to 1959, greatly influenced the college.
+Harold Taylor, President of Sarah Lawrence College from 1945 to 1959, influenced the college.
 Taylor was elected president at age 30, maintained a friendship with the educational philosopher John Dewey, and worked to employ the Dewey method at Sarah Lawrence.
-Taylor spent much of his career calling for educational reform in the United States, using the success of Sarah Lawrence as an example of the possibilities of a personalized, modern, and rigorous approach to higher education.
+Taylor spent much of his career calling for educational reform in the United States, using Sarah Lawrence as an example of the possibilities of a personalized, modern, and rigorous approach to higher education.

 Sarah Lawrence became a coeducational institution in 1968.
 Prior to this transition, there were discussions about relocating the school and merging it with Princeton University, but the administration opted to remain independent.